 By itself, divorce is already a very complicated and heart-wrenching matter.
 You and your spouse are not just separating physically; you’re tearing apart the emotional bond that your marriage brought into existence.
-This is obviously going to be a difficult time for both of you.
+This is obviously going to be a difficult time for both of you, although it is possible to have a happy divorce.
 The emotional toll isn’t the end of it, though.
 You also have to deal with a lot of legal things, financial updates, and paper work before the divorce is finalized.

 Divorce and Personal Finances

 On its own, divorce does not have a direct effect on your credit score, in that your divorce will not affect how these companies calculate your score.

 Whether you are single, married, or divorced, it doesn’t matter and won’t affect your credit score at all.
 However, this doesn’t mean that you won’t have to worry about your credit and your finances after your divorce is finalized.